BNSSG Training Hub

 • Contributing to antimicrobial stewardship and reducing medication-related harm

-How to Become a Clinical Pharmacist in General Practise
+How to Become a Clinical Pharmacist in General Practice

 Required Qualifications and Training